TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   (You will need to create a requirements.txt file containing all the libraries used, see "Used Tools" section for a list).

 ### Running the Pipeline

 2. **Extract Text (OCR):**
    In extract.py, make sure to update the pdf_file_path = './data/bangla-text.pdf' with your pdf name and directory of the pdf.